openSUSE/news-o-o/_posts/2011-11-19-opensuse-weekly-news-202-is-out.markdown

   * The new default init system systemd might cause you some grief.

   * Sun/Oracle Java is no longer included in the distro because of a license change.
-              If OpenJDK is not working for you, youâ€™ll have to get Oracle Java from Oracle.com.
+              If OpenJDK is not working for you, you’ll have to get Oracle Java from Oracle.com.

-â€
+”

-â€œ
+“

         [Andreas Jaeger: What has changed since RC2 in openSUSE 12.1?](http://jaegerandi.blogspot.com/2011/11/just-three-more-days-until-release-of.html)